vinid/bkpvinid.github.io/_pages/about.md

 I have different interests that range from neuro-symbolic learning and reasoning to natural language processing and from quantum physics to deep learning for the e-commerce.

+I have been very lucky during my PhD at Bicocca University and I got the chance to speak at different venues like Stanford University and Monterey, California and at many other conferences.

 My work has been published in several main AI venues (e.g., [AAAI](https://www.aaai.org/ojs/index.php/AAAI/article/view/4594/4472), [ACL](https://www.aclweb.org/anthology/2020.acl-main.154.pdf), [ISWC](https://link.springer.com/chapter/10.1007/978-3-030-00671-6_4)) and Q1 Journals (e.g.,